How To Paint An Easter Egg Landscape

 I traced the egg four times with a piece of chalk.

-Paint in the eggs titanium white.
+Then paint the eggs with titanium white.

 6. Decorate the eggs

 Next, decorate the eggs with your own custom patterns and designs!
-The colors I am using here are bright aqua green and phthalo red mixed with white to create two different tints of pink.
+The colors I am using here are bright aqua green and primary red mixed with white to create two different tints of pink.

 These colors are cadmium red dark and cadmium yellow medium.